On the Optimality of Functional Sliced Inverse Regression

 \section{Introduction}

-Sufficient Dimension Reduction (SDR) aims to identify a low-dimensional subspace that captures the most important features of the data, which is an useful tool for researchers to perform data analysis when the dimension of data is large.
-Concretely, for a pair of random variables $(\boldsymbol{X},Y)\in\R^p\times\R$, an \textit{effective dimension reduction} (EDR) subspace is a subspace $\mathcal{S}\subset \R^p$ such that $Y$ is independent of $\bs X$ given $P_{\S}\boldsymbol{X}$ ($P_{\S}$ denotes the projection operator from $\R^p$ to $\S$), i.e.,
+Sufficient Dimension Reduction (SDR) aims to identify a low-dimensional subspace that captures the most important features of the data that are relevant to the response variable.
+It is a useful tool for researchers to perform both exploratory data analysis and detailed model developments when the dimension of the covariates is high.
+Concretely, for a pair of random variables $(\boldsymbol{X},Y)\in\R^p\times\R$, an \textit{effective dimension reduction} (EDR) subspace is a subspace $\mathcal{S}\subset \R^p$ such that $Y$ is independent of $\bs X$ given $P_{\S}\boldsymbol{X}$ (where $P_{\S}$ denotes the projection operator from $\R^p$ to $\S$), which can be represented as:

-where $\perp \perp$ stands for independence.
-SDR targets at estimating the intersection of all EDR subspaces, which is shown to be again an EDR subspace under some mild conditions \citep{cook1996graphics}.
+SDR targets at estimating the intersection of all EDR subspaces, which is shown to be again an EDR subspace under mild conditions \citep{cook1996graphics}.
 This intersection is often referred to as the \textit{central space} and denoted by $\mathcal{S}_{Y\mid \boldsymbol{X}}$.
 To find the central space $\mathcal{S}_{Y\mid \boldsymbol{X}}$, researchers have developed a variety of methods: \textit{sliced inverse regression} (SIR, \citealt{li1991sliced}), \textit{sliced average variance estimation} (SAVE, \citealt{Cook1991}), \textit{principal hessian directions} (PHD, \citealt{KerChauLi1992}), \textit{minimum average variance estimation} (MAVE, \citealt{Xia2009}), \textit{directional regression} (DR, \citealt{LiBing2007}), etc. SIR is one of the most popular SDR methods and its asymptotic properties are of particular interest.
 For more details, readers can refer to \cite{Hsing1992,Zhu1995,zhu2006sliced,wu2011asymptotic,linzl2018,lin2021optimality,tan2020sparse,huang2023sliced}.

 There has been a growing interest in statistical modeling of functional data (i.e., the predictors are random functions in some function space $\mc H$), and researchers have extended existing multivariate SDR algorithms to accommodate this type of data.
 In a functional SDR algorithm, the space $\R^p$ is replaced by the function space $\mathcal{H}$, a functional EDR subspace can be defined as a subspace $\S\subset\mathcal{H}$ such that \eqref{eqn:sdr} holds, and the intersection of all functional EDR subspaces can be referred to as the functional central space.